 Centralized Security Functions

 The system should use a centralized security services such as key management, crypto functions and security log collectors.
-If applicable standards are not yet available, .
+If applicable standards are not yet available for such services, initiating such standards should be evaluated.

 Security Logging

 As part of the system development, the following security logging aspects should be considered: